 After a short time trying to mop up any missing birds at O’ Reilly’s, we shall make a long, but fascinating journey west into the eastern Rangelands.
 Our drive might be lengthy, but this will be a birding drive, as on this trip we quickly pass out of rainforest and wet sclerophyll woodlands into drier habitats like closed Eucalypt woodland, open Eucalypt woodland and Brigalow habitats, which are rich in species of a different nature, most notably parrots.
 In the area around Warwick, we will be on the lookout for Musk, Scaly-breasted and Little Lorikeets, Pale-headed and Eastern Rosellas, Little Corella, and Cockatiel, in addition to some non-parrots like Striated Pardalote, Gray-capped Babbler and Striped Honeyeater.
 This is also the region of iconic Australian species such as the very vocal Grey Butcherbirds and the graceful and arboreal Black-faced Cuckooshrike.
 A single night will be spent in a hotel in the town of Goondiwindi.

-Day 13: Charleville to Mount Hope (New South Wales)
+Day 13: Cunnamulla to Lake Cargelligo (New South Wales)

-On this day we will bird and drive our way south into the next state down, New South Wales, where will overnight near Mallee habitat, an exciting and unique Eucalypt-dominated habitat type that has a discrete set of specialty birds.
-Our journey there will be another drive, bird, drive, bird, drive affair, as we make numerous roadside stops while driving right through good bird habitat.
+On this day we will bird but mostly drive our way south into the next state down, New South Wales, where will overnight near Mallee habitat, an exciting and unique Eucalypt-dominated habitat type that has a discrete set of specialty birds.
+Our journey there will be another HUGE drive.
+This is a travel day plain and simple.
+We may have a few stops for birds but please be prepared for this day to be spent in a car.
 Expect to have your bins and cameras ready because we will not know what we are shooting until we are on top of it.
 The locations where we stop will be dictated by recent rain and seeding or blossoming in the grassland and mallee habitats.
 This part of NSW is exceeding remote, with almost no human habitation and vast expanses of only slightly modified vegetation.
-The night will be sent in a large hotel in the rural town of Mount Hope, close to Round Hill.
+The night will be spent in the small town of Lake Cargelligo.